 Our CRD Liquidity Pools will be based on the Uniswap, Sushiswap and Tacoswap decentralized exchanges (DEX).
 As such, those DEXes will be the gateway into the CRD Network, whereby the cryptocurrency community can easily trade CRD.

-In this way, the CRD ecosystem is diversified and has multiple access points, in case any individual one might fail.
+In this way, the CRD ecosystem is diversified and has multiple access points, to serve as redundancies and simplify transactions.
 By continuing our support of all three DEX platforms, we continually deepen the CRD/ETH liquidity pool.

 The main problem in the cryptocurrency world is that many market participants are fuelling a speculation bubble.
 Short term thinking often governs these projects, as it has unfortunately been interpreted as a “get rich quick scheme”.